-This medication is used to treat and prevent wheezing and trouble breathing caused by ongoing lung disease (e.g., asthma, emphysema, chronic bronchitis).
-Theophylline belongs to a class of drugs known as xanthines.
-It works in the airways by relaxing muscles, opening air passages to improve breathing, and decreasing the lungs' response to irritants.
+Theophylline is used to treat lung diseases such as asthma and COPD (bronchitis, emphysema).
+It must be used regularly to prevent wheezing and shortness of breath.
+This medication belongs to a class of drugs known as xanthines.
+It works by relaxing the muscles around the airways so that they open up and you can breathe more easily.
+It also decreases the lungs' response to irritants.
 Controlling symptoms of breathing problems can decrease time lost from work or school.

-Stomach pain/cramping, nausea, vomiting, diarrhea, loss of appetite, headache, trouble sleeping, irritability, restlessness, nervousness, shaking, flushing, and increased urination may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+Nausea/vomiting, stomach/abdominal pain, headache, trouble sleeping, diarrhea, irritability, restlessness, nervousness, shaking, or increased urination may occur.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.